 How to calculate the time of short-term stay

-The time of a short-term stay can be calculated using a Schengen calculator which is available here.
-This calculator is only a guide, so don’t take it as official information.
+The time of a short-term stay can be calculated using a Schengen calculator, which is available here.
+Another calculator, which is a bit simpler, is available here.
+These calculators are only guides, so don’t take them as official information.

 The time is calculated according to the dates of your entries to Croatia and exits from Croatia recorded with stamps in your passport in the last 180 days.
 The time you spend in other EU/EEA Member States does not count.